wetstreet/Theircraft-java/README.md

 - Press button B to destroy the block above steve.

 ### Info
-I need to focus on the national entrance exam for postgraduate to be held on 30th December 2017, so I won't have much time updating this project until then.
+I need to focus on the national entrance exam for postgraduate to be held at the end of 2017, so I won't have much time updating this project until then.

 I will add more features as soon as I finish the exam.